 Tabloids are full of the healthy, rich and famous who are desperate for happiness.
 They have most of what the world can offer, yet they are not satisfied with life.
 The heart of man has infinite capacity, therefore, it can never find happiness with anything that has a finite value.
 Temporal pleasures and good health may ease many burdens of life, but they cannot supply true happiness.

 Others try and look for it in religion and the focus of self.
 Eastern religious thought has infiltrated the church, teaching that to find happiness we are to “connect with ourselves, (or inner spiritual identity)”.
 Yet they are quick to refer you to teachings that promote various forms of worship, external activities and influences; not to glorify God in love, but to promote self well-being.

 Aristotle says that “happiness depends on ourselves”.
 But if we could find happiness within ourselves, why would we need to search for it?
 Jesus said, what the heart (spirit) is filled with, the mouth will confess (Matt.
 12:34).
 Hence, our lives will demonstrate the substance of our spirit.
 Therefore, if happiness existed innately then one would not need to “search within” for it, because we would already be conscious of its existence.
 And our very lives would demonstrate that fact.

 Happiness is a product of goodness

 God is eternally happy and infinitely good.
 He has no want because He is absolutely self-sufficient, and is perfectly content at all times.
 There is nothing that opposes His state of being, as He created and governs all things.
 He has no rival, and cannot be influenced by any external persuasion.
 His goodness is the cause of His happiness, and there is nothing that can be added to, or deducted from His happy state of being.
-God is therefore, the source of all true happiness.
-Therefore, without God the state of happiness cannot exist.
+God is the source of all true happiness.
+Therefore, without God the state of true happiness cannot exist.

 Man was created to be happy